Deveshjoshi101/30-Days-DevOps/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Contributions of any kind welcome!
+Contributions of any kind are welcome!
 Thanks!!! 🎉🥳🎊🎁

 ## Getting Involved